haje01/wzdat/README.rst

 __ https://github.com/haje01/wzdat

 Though you can install it,the package alone can't do the job.
-WzDat is a complex system where various software packages cooperate closely each other, putting all the pieces together is not a trivial work.
+WzDat is a complex system where various softwares cooperate closely each other, putting all the pieces together is not a trivial work.
 So I decided to adopt `Docker <http://docker.com>`_ as a solution and, for sanitary reason, made another repository `wzdat-sys <https://github.com/haje01/wzdat-sys>`_ for that.